 Before I go any further, in case you don’t know, Edinburgh is not pronounced “edin-burg”, but “edin-burrah”.

 It was drizzling and overcast when we left Glasgow, and was still cloudy when we reached Edinburgh.
 This is what it looked like when we were making our way up to the castle (we parked at metered parking on a street below, but there are parking lots nearby, too).

 However, my good luck kicked in, and a few minutes later when we made it to the castle, the sun appeared and almost of the clouds disappeared!

 The views of the city from the castle are unsurpassed.
 As with almost every castle, from its vantage point, it’s obvious why the castle was built on this rock–one can see for miles in every direction.
 For example, Arthur’s Seat (the hills) is one of the primary views and believe it or not, was formed by an extinct volcano.

 Each direction we turned, the sights were simply stunning; like the world-famous Princes Street and Scott Monument…

 and Calton Hill.

 It was difficult to leave the views and head inside the castle, but I knew there was simply too much to see in a few hours.
-Just a few of Edinburgh Castle’s highlights include the firing of The One O’Clock Gun, which we sadly missed because we were inside viewing Scotland’s crown jewels (which are another highlight, but no photos are permitted which is why you won’t see them here), which were spectacular.
-St. Margaret’s Chapel is the oldest building in Edinburgh,
+Just a few of Edinburgh Castle’s highlights include the firing of The One O’Clock Gun, which we sadly missed because we were inside viewing Scotland’s crown jewels.
+Of course, the crown jewels are another highlight, but no photos are permitted which is why you won’t see them here, but they were spectacular.

 The Great Hall was awe-inspiring and the Prisons of War made us realize how lucky we truly are.